bevyengine/bevy-website/content/news/2024-02-17-bevy-0.13/index.md

 4. An `AssetSaver` takes a bevy `Asset` and converts it back into byte data.
 5. An `AssetWriter` then writes the asset byte data back to the asset source.

-In addition to having better code reusability, this change encorages writing `AssetSaver`s for various common asset types, which could be used to add runtime asset saving functionality to the `AssetServer`.
+In addition to having better code reusability, this change encourages writing `AssetSaver`s for various common asset types, which could be used to add runtime asset saving functionality to the `AssetServer`.

 The previous `LoadAndSave` `Process` implementation still exists, as there are some cases where an asset transformation step is unnecessary, such as when saving assets into a compressed format.

 See the [Asset Processing Example](<https://github.com/bevyengine/bevy/blob/main/examples/asset/processing/asset_processing.rs>) for a more detailed look into how to use `LoadTransformAndSave` to process a custom asset.

-## Entity Optimizations
+## Entity Optimisations

 <div class="release-feature-authors">authors: @Bluefinger, @notverymoe, @scottmcm, @james7132, @NathanSWard</div>

-`Entity` (Bevy's 64-bit unique identifier for enitities) received a number of changes this cycle, laying some more groundwork for relations alongside _related_, and nice to have, performance optimizations.
+`Entity` (Bevy's 64-bit unique identifier for entities) received a number of changes this cycle, laying some more groundwork for relations alongside _related_, and nice to have, performance optimisations.
 The work here involved a lot of deep-diving into compiler codegen/assembly output, with running lots of benchmarks and testing in order to ensure all changes didn't cause breakages or major problems.
 Although the work here was dealing with mostly _safe_ code, there were lots of underlying assumptions being changed that could have impacted code elsewhere.
-This was the most "micro-optimization" oriented set of changes in Bevy 0.13.
+This was the most "micro-optimisation" oriented set of changes in Bevy 0.13.

 * [#9797]: created a unified identifier type, paving the path for us to use the same fast, complex code in both our `Entity` type and the much-awaited relations
 * [#9907]: allowed us to store `Option<Entity>` in the same number of bits as `Entity`, by changing the layout of our Entity type to reserve exactly one `u64` value for the `None` variant